Albuquerque Entry Requirements

 Traveling with Children

-Children need their own passport.
-If traveling with one parent or someone who isn't parent/legal guardian, bring notarized letter of consent from absent parent(s).
-Include contact information.
+Children need their own passports.
+If traveling with only one parent, bring notarized consent letter from other parent.
 Birth certificates helpful for proving relationship.
-If children have different surnames, bring documentation explaining relationship.

 Traveling with Pets